alyf-de/contact_data_collection/README.md

 ## Privacy

-In the **Settings** page you can configure how long you need to store the **Contact Data**.
+- You can configure how long you need to store the **Contact Data**.
 The default is 30 days.
 Records that are older than that are automatically deleted.
+- You can add a checkbox to the **Web Form** to let visitors agree with your privacy policy.
+- You can add links to your imprint and privacy policy to the footer of the website.

 ## How to use this app